nt246/NTRES6940-data-science/analysis/lesson6-ggplot-part1.md

 ### Your turn

 1. Run `ggplot(data = mpg)`.
 What do you see?
 Why?

 2. Make a scatterplot of `hwy` vs `cyl`

-3. If you have time, see what happens if you make a scatterplot of class vs drv?
+3. If you have time, see what happens if you make a scatterplot of `class` vs `drv`?
 Why is the plot not useful?

 <br>